oschulz/ValueShapes.jl/docs/src/index.md

 Array(undef, ArrayShape{Real}(2, 3))
 ```

-Building on this, ShapesOfVariables provides a way to describe a set of
+Building on this, ValueShapes provides a way to describe a set of
 named variables and their shapes:

 ```julia